zachjbrowning/open-book/README.md

 Additional information on the [backend and api](Backend_API.md) and [frontend](Frontend.md) can be found in the supporting documentation.

+## Serving up the project
+Given this project is being run off a VPS, a few small steps need to be taken to switch from dev to production:
+ - Uncomment the STATIC_ROOT at the bottom of /api/settings.py
+ - Set debug to FALSE in /api/settings.py
+ - Swap the public path from '/' to '/static/' in webpack.config.js
+ - Ensure whatever server setup you are using (I am using nginx) is serving up the static files for you
+ - Serve up the project from django!!
+I am using gunicorn ([Green Unicorn](https://gunicorn.org/)) because it is much more scalable than just django but do what you will.
+Running serve.sh will start it using gunicorn for you.

 ## What's to come
 The thing that I've enjoyed most about this project is it's basis in a real problem that I wanted to solve.
 And because of that, I've got a whole bunch of things I would like to add to the interface in the future!
 Stay tuned!!
  - Better text processing for the notes - support for a more comprehensive text editor that would include things like latex, bold + italics, etc.